opensafely/documentation/docs/install-github-and-git.md

 If you're not sure if you already have git installed, type `git --version` into any command line terminal.

 ### Access to the [OpenSAFELY GitHub organisation](https://github.com/opensafely)
-This is only necessary for running code against the real data. <font color='red'>Ask us to be added</font>.
+This is only necessary for running code against the real data. **Ask us for access.**
-If you're not sure if you already have access, go to [*settings > security*](https://github.com/settings/organizations) in GitHub and see if _opensafely_ is listed.
+If you're not sure if you already have access, go to [*Settings > Organizations*](https://github.com/settings/organizations) in GitHub and see if _opensafely_ is listed.

-You will need [**Two-factor authentication**](https://help.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) for your GitHub account to join the organisation.
+You will need [**two-factor authentication (2FA)**](https://help.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) for your GitHub account to join the organisation.
+This provides extra security for your account by requiring something you have (for example, an authenticator application on your phone) as well as something you know (your password).

-To set up 2FA [follow these instructions](https://help.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication).
+To set up 2FA, [follow these instructions](https://help.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication).
-If you're not sure if you already have 2FA enabled, go to [*settings > security > Two-factor authentication*](https://github.com/settings/security) in GitHub and check that at least one method is *Configured*.
+If you're not sure if you already have 2FA enabled, go to [*Settings > Security > Two-factor authentication*](https://github.com/settings/security) in GitHub and check that at least one method is *Configured*.